≡ Menu

 Cash Value Growth

-With GUL, a policy is all about the guaranteed death benefit, and cash value is an afterthought.
+With GUL, a policy is about the guaranteed death benefit, and cash value is an afterthought.

-The chief difference among UL, VUL, and IUL is the metric the insurance company uses to measure cash-value growth.
+The chief difference between UL, VUL, and IUL is the insurance company’s metric to measure cash-value growth.
 The differing growth metrics affect the potential upside for growth and the level of risk assumed by the policyholder.

 UL policies earn ordinary interest with a guaranteed minimum rate of return.
-If the insurance company’s portfolio performs well, it might pay out a higher rate, but returns will never be below the guaranteed minimum—usually somewhere in the neighborhood of 3% these days.
+Suppose the insurance company’s portfolio performs well.
+In that case, it might pay a higher rate, but returns will never be below the guaranteed minimum—usually in the neighborhood of 3%.

 VULs